redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 **Potential Drawbacks:** \
 [-] May not result in compromise of a network connected asset in the cloud, leaving the network and VM portions of the environment only assessed from the admin console. \
-[-] We are limited to what we can see within the cloud console, based on what roles are applied.
+[-] You may be limited based on what roles are provided in the assumed breach.
+This is only a drawback if the conversation is not had with a stakeholder, and adequate permissions are not provided. \

+A recommended approach is looking at the overall composition of users within the cloud environment, and choosing roles and permissions that are most prevelant, or most likely to become compromised.

 ## 4. Credentialed Internal Network and Console Assumed Breach Penetration Test  (Internal device compromised, user credentials provided)
-Starting Point Assumed role:  Internal Employee - Infrastructure or Application User, equipped with internal device access (VM, VDI, or EC2 Instance) and Cloud credentials, this scenario elevates the “traditional” penetration test to a more comprehensive level.
+Starting Point Assumed role:  Internal Employee - Infrastructure or Application User, equipped with internal device access (VM, VDI, or EC2 Instance) and Cloud credentials, this scenario elevates the “traditional” penetration test in approach #2 to a more comprehensive level.

 This is the most exhaustive among the Assumed Breach types, as it not only establishes a starting point within the cloud network but also provides user credentials.
 These credentials can serve as a pivot to access the Cloud console and explore other potential areas of compromise, including Cloud services.